 Not only are Disneyland Paris coasters some of the most thrilling Disney coasters in the world, Disneyland Paris is also home to Phantom Manor, Paris’ version of the Haunted Mansion.
 I would say this is the best version of a Haunted Mansion, but I would be lying because Disneyland Hong Kong blows them all out of the water!
 Anyway, back to Disneyland Paris.

 While these are the great highlights for the Disneyland Paris coasters and rides, the rest of the attractions are the standard Disney Castle Park rides.
-Also, no Jungle Cruise or Splash Mountain and that is just sad.
+Also, no Jungle Cruise and that is just sad.

 If this was a list where the only factors are coasters, Disneyland Paris would be way higher on the list.
 But when I take into account of the factors, especially the food, overall attractions, uniqueness, cost, and location, I have no choice but to put Disneyland Paris towards the bottom of my list ranking all of the Disney Parks around the world!